confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream-as-select.md

 For more details, see the corresponding section in the [Serialization Formats](/reference/serialization#protobuf) documentation.

+### VALUE_SCHEMA_FULL_NAME

+The full name of the value schema in {{ site.sr }}.

+The schema is used for schema inference and data serialization.

 ### VALUE_SCHEMA_ID

 The schema ID of the value schema in {{ site.sr }}.

 The schema is used for schema inference and data serialization.

-For more information, see [Schema Inference With Schema ID](/operate-and-deploy/schema-inference-with-id).
+For more information, see
+[Schema Inference With Schema ID](/operate-and-deploy/schema-inference-with-id).

 ### WRAP_SINGLE_VALUE